mesonbuild/meson/docs/markdown/Python-module.md

 [shared_module], excluding `name_suffix` and `name_prefix`, and with
 the addition of the following:

-- `subdir`: By default, meson will install the extension module in the relevant top-level location for the python installation, eg `/usr/lib/site-packages`.
+- `subdir`: By default, Meson will install the extension module in the relevant top-level location for the python installation, eg `/usr/lib/site-packages`.
 When subdir is passed to this method, it will be appended to that location.
 This keyword argument is